ptabasso2/oteljavalab/section07/README.md

 ## Main steps

-* Using the API and adding the necessary dependency to the project
+* Using the API and adding the necessary dependencies to the project
 * Gaining access to a `Tracer` instance
 * Create any additional span to the ones the java agent is creating